This article describes the steps required to put a bridle safely and correctly on a horse.

 It is important that you tie any lead rope using a quick-release knot so that in the event of a problem it can be easily undone.
 The horse used in our example is called Flynn and he is very good at having his bridle on.
 Not all horses are as well-behaved as Flynn, therefore it is good practice to keep a headcollar around the neck or even the reins or a lead rope so that in the event your horse walks off, you have something to hold on to.

-There are several different types of bridle.
-We are using a Pink Equine English Cavesson Flash bridle in this demonstration.
+There are many different types of bridle.
+In this demonstration we are using a Pink Equine English Cavesson Flash bridle.
 Take your bridle and start untucking all of the keepers.
 It is easier if the bridle is set a little too big, as this means initially the bit won’t be too high in the mouth and the noseband not too high on the cheekbones.

 Stand to the left of your horse facing forward and place the reins over the horse’s head and onto the neck area.
 Holding the bridle pinched together in your left hand bring the bit up to the horse’s mouth with your right hand.